raiden-network/raiden/docs/Overview-Raiden-Classes.md

 ##	AssetManager
 	a.
 Is running off-chain
 	b.
-Is owned by exactly on instance of RaidenService
+Is owned by exactly one instance of RaidenService
 	c.
 Is associated with one single Asset
 	d.
 Is associated with the ChannelManagerContract on the chain which is responsible for the same single Asset
 	e.
 Maintains a set of direct channels to other nodes for the single asset it is associated with